 The time involved to ship cargo is dependent upon a variety of factors.
-If the vessel is traveling at 22 knots it will take approximately 17 days to travel the shortest route between Miami and Dubai.
+If the vessel is traveling at 22 knots, it will take approximately 17 days to cover the shortest route between Miami and Dubai.
 This is without any stops or delays along the way.
-Tanker and bulk vessels usually travel at speeds less than 22 knots.
-Therefore, the most realistic time frame to ship cargo from the United States to Dubai is approximately 4 weeks .
+Tanker and bulk vessels usually travel at speeds slower than 22 knots.
+Therefore, the most realistic time frame to ship cargo from the United States to Dubai is approximately 4 weeks.
 There are many variables that may be factored into this time range.
-How many stops the vessel makes along the way will determine how long the trip takes.
+These include how many stops the vessel makes along the way, which will determine how long the trip takes.
 Finally, rough seas and other types of bad weather can delay a ship as well.

-This diagram shows briefly the steps and processes that an importer has to go through, as well as the documents that need to be submitted in order to complete the import process successfully for Full Container Load into Dubai .
+This diagram briefly shows the steps and processes that an importer has to go through, as well as the documents that need to be submitted in order to complete the import process successfully for importing a Full Container Load into Dubai.

 The Importer can carry out import procedures to Dubai online or manually through Ports & Customs Documentation Centers.